-As at 30 June 2016, the interests and short positions of the Directors and chief executive of the Company in the shares and underlying shares and debentures of the Company or any of its associated corporations (within the meaning of Part XV of the Securities and Futures Ordinance (the "SFO")) which were notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which the Directors and the chief executive of the Company were deemed or taken to have under such provisions of the SFO), or which were recorded in the register required to be kept by the Company pursuant to Section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix 10 to the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules") were as follows:
+As at 30 June 2017, the interests and short positions of the Directors and chief executive of the Company in the shares and underlying shares and debentures of the Company or any of its associated corporations (within the meaning of Part XV of the Securities and Futures Ordinance (the "SFO")) which were notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which the Directors and the chief executive of the Company were deemed or taken to have under such provisions of the SFO), or which were recorded in the register required to be kept by the Company pursuant to Section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix 10 to the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules") were as follows:

-Long positions in the ordinary shares and underlying shares of the Company:
+Long positions in the ordinary shares of the Company:

-Number of ordinary shares and underlying shares held, capacity and nature of interest
+Number of ordinary capacity and nature

-Directors Directly held interest Through controlled corporation Total Approximate percentage of the issued share capital of the Company Mr. Wong Fun Chung ("Mr. Wong") 342,942,082 39,824,704 (Note 1) 382,766,786 36.89% (Note 2)
+App percentag issu Approximate percentage of the issued share capital of the

+Directors interest corporation Total Company

+Mr. Wong Fun Chung ("Mr. Wong") 342,942,082 39,824,704 382,766,786 36.89%

+(Note 1) (Note 2)